Chinese Tea Region

 Xishuangbanna is useful to study as a tea region because it connects place to cup character.
 Tropical climate with ancient tea forests.
 Major pu'er region.
 The teas here are not interchangeable examples of Chinese tea; they are local expressions of pu'er tea.

-The most relevant teas on this page include Lao Banzhang Sheng Pu'er, Menghai Shou Pu'er, Bulang Mountain Sheng Pu'er, Nannuo Mountain Sheng Pu'er, and Yiwu Sheng Pu'er.
+The most relevant teas on this page include Jingmai Gushu, Lao Banzhang Sheng Pu'er, Menghai 7542, Menghai 7572, and Menghai Shou Pu'er.
 Read them together rather than one by one: compare aroma first, then body, then aftertaste.
 That pattern shows whether the region tends toward fragrance, roast, freshness, minerality, sweetness, or aged depth.

 Regional pages are also buying guides.
 A named origin can signal climate, processing tradition, and expected price range, but it should not be treated as a guarantee by itself.
 When evaluating tea from Xishuangbanna, look for a seller who can connect the tea to a specific style, harvest, and production area rather than only using the broad regional name.